Verdicts & Results

 Medical malpractice/Birth injury/Cerebral palsy: Client was parent of a baby who was born with low APGAR scores, low pH and had suffered an Hypoxic Ischemic Encephalopathy during labor and delivery.
 The medical personnel failed to appropriately monitor the baby during labor and was unaware that baby was having problems before delivery.
 The defendants denied all liability.
 Recovery: $5.5 million.

-Medical Malpractice / failure to diagnose malrotated bowel / loss of intestines: Client was a baby who was hospitalized and began to exhibit bilious vomiting.
+Medical malpractice/Failure to diagnose malrotated bowel/Loss of intestines: Client was parent of ababy who was hospitalized and began to exhibit bilious vomiting.
 It was alleged that an upper GI and lower GI (barium enema) should have been performed.
 Due to the failure to timely diagnose the malrotated bowel, the baby lost most of his intestines.
 The baby was placed on total parenteral nutrition (TPN) for growth.
-Fortunately, as the baby grew so did the length of the baby's intestines.
+Fortunately, as the baby grew so did the length of the baby’s intestines.
 The baby received supplemental feeding through a G-tube in his stomach.
 The defendants denied all liability.
-Recovery: $5,000,000.
+Recovery: $5 million.

 Medical Malpractice/loss of small bowel: Baby lost nearly all of his small bowel after exhibiting bilious vomiting from a bowel malrotation that went undiagnosed by physicians.
 Recovery: $4,117,422 plus future annuity payments up to $3,143,311.

 Motorcycle accident/Wrongful death: Motorcyclist died when he collided with a motor vehicle.
 Recovery: $2,750,000.